balihoo/lru-cache-promise/README.md

-# lru-cache-plus
+# lru-cache-promise
-lru-cache with promises and async fetching
+lru-cache with promises